 Grandview Avenue is a popular destination for residents and visitors alike.
-However, it is currently unclear that Grandview Avenue and the Grandview Scenic Byway is part of Emerald View Park.
-A cohesive park identity that incorporates the City's Regional Park Signage Standards and additional visual cues is recommended.
+However, it is currently unclear that Grandview Avenue and the Grand View Scenic Byway is part of Emerald View Park.
+A cohesive park identity that incorporates the City's regional park Signage Standards and additional visual cues is recommended.
+The interpretive sign standard used (and approved by the City of Pittsburgh's Art Commission) for the Grand View Scenic Byway predate the City's standards, and will continue to be a unique character element of the Byway, commensurate with other such special locations designated by the Commonwealth.
 Emerald View Park medallions currently mark specific points along Grandview Avenue but the medallions are often easy to miss.
 Additional visual cues, including a trail of green bricks and interpretive signage could create a easily identifiable route along Grandview Avenue and within Emerald View Parks individual parks.

-Connect Grandview Avenue to larger trail network
+Connect Grandview Avenue to the larger trail network

 The western and eastern ends of Grandview Avenue currently provide access to Emerald View Park's expansive trail network.
 However, the trailheads are not prominently marked and are difficult to find.
 There is opportunity to attract a larger, broader audience to the trail system as a regional destination.
-Trailhead renovations, including updated signage, site walls, native planting, and trail materials would define entrances and provide safer access to the trails
+Trailhead renovations, including updated signage, site walls, native planting, and trail materials would define entrances and provide safer access to the trails.